hazimhanif/UM_Sentiment_API/README.md

 ### Using the API
 Simplest example to use the API is through the browser.
-Define a API call URL.
+Define an API call URL.
 e.g: `http://localhost:5000/api/v1/sentiment?text=<InsertYourTextHere>`

 You need to use `%20` as *SPACE* in the text.